|What is body-based therapy?|

 |How do you work to improve body image?|

 Body image and self image/esteem are so closely tied, and so we work in many ways to understand where negative beliefs come from, as well as use tools to shift patterns of thought and behavior.
 For example, a conversation might include discussing past trauma, whether related to being criticized about weight/appearance or other painful situations, and work to untangle the distorted thoughts from your present body size and image.
 We might do body mappings, or actual measurements (without numbers) of body parts to challenge the negative thoughts that distort the ability to recognize true body size.
 We also use affirmations, positive self-talk, mindfulness to assist in grounding and calming the senses.
+I work from a Health At Every SIze (HAES) informed mindset so the work we do together is to enhance your overall well-being and relationship with your body, regardless of the size, shape or weight your body may be moving around in.
+We can be perfectly imperfect beings, no matter what package we come in!

 |How do you know when therapy is “done”?|